BAYKO in South Africa

 The evidence I have for BAYKO in Zambia, or Northern Rhodesia as it was then known, is indirect.

-It comes from the January, 1958 issue of the 'MECCANO Magazine' and the image [left] shows two BAYKO models [top and bottom centre] being used to enhance the scenery on a HORNBY DUBLO model railway layout.
+The image shows two BAYKO models [top and bottom centre] being used to enhance the scenery on a HORNBY DUBLO model railway layout.

 The layout concerned belonged to James Davidson of Nkana, in Zambia.

-Thirdly, Malawi and Zimbabwe : -
+Malawi and Zimbabwe

 1964 - MECCANO General Products Catalogue